brianhigh/lp2da/basic_python_syntax.md

 the differences.
 These are pointed out by the instructor, so just be mindful.

-NOTE: If you are beginner to programming, and even *Complete Python Bootcamp* going too fast for you, then you are encouraged to first take these courses ...
+NOTE: If you are beginner to programming, and even *Complete Python Bootcamp* is going too fast for you, then you are encouraged to first take these courses ...

 * Course I and II from the [Coursera: Python for Everybody Specialization](https://www.coursera.org/specializations/python)